 After that, I completely lost it to Moldovan trance sensation Andrew Rayel’s set.
 As a trance fan above all else, I was in pure bliss his entire set, despite the fact it was a little toned down for a non-trance audience.
 Then Borgore took the stage and blew the crowd away with his heavy, heavy dubstep and insane pop-culture visuals.

 It was then time for Chicago’s Krewella to rock the crowd with their live show, which featured the sisters trading off vocals and DJ duties throughout the show alongside a live drummer.
-All in all the show was a blast; even despite the $3,000 it took to fix my car.
+All in all the show was a blast; even despite the $3,000 it took to fix the limited slip differential in my car.